tcassar-diss/report/planning/plan2.md

 ### Bridge to design

-- We‚Äôve now seen why syscall filtering is necessary, how it‚Äôs currently done, and where existing solutions fall short.
 - These limitations directly informed the design goals of `addrfilter`.
 - The next section explains how these challenges were addressed through a focused, minimalistic, and precise design.